F1DNA/FlexFarmerAsAService/README.md

 This will show you the entire log plus continue to follow it.

+Admittedly, syslog mucks things up a bit in regards to how pretty the output is from the FlexFarmer program.
+There is an option in the config.yml to send that output to a log file of your choice if you prefer the pretty.

 # **But how do I update FlexFarmer now?**

 Download new bundle